-1. Undergraduate students must have an overall undergraduate GPA of 3.4 and 90 earned credit hours to enroll into the BS/MS program and are encouraged to apply to the program either at the end of their sophomore year or during their junior year.
-A student accepted into the BS/MS program is not required to finish the MS program and may separate at the close of the BS program.
+1. Undergraduate students must have an overall undergraduate GPA of 3.4 and 90 earned credit hours to enroll in the B.S./M.S. program and are encouraged to apply to the program either at the end of their sophomore year or during their junior year.
+A student accepted into the B.S./M.S. program is not required to finish the M.S. program and may separate at the close of the B.S. program.